 only let you leave the bulky charging blocks at home, but also lets you charge several devices at the same time and from one outlet (which sometimes could be all that's available).

-• A power bank (portable charger) will come to the rescue and keep your lights, phone, and GPS working.
+• A power bank (portable charger) will come to the rescue and keep your lights, phone, and GPS running.

-• B&Bs and agritours, as a rule, cannot accept credit or debit cards.
+• B&Bs and agritours, as a rule, cannot accept credit or debit card, only cash.
 ATMs are abundant.

 • Even if you have a GPS bike computer, or phone, loaded with maps and routes, it's a good idea to have a backup.
 The maps.me app on my iPhone has saved me on many a ride, hike, and drive.
 It works off your phone's GPS and does not require an internet connection.
 You can download whatever maps you need (I have maps of all 7 provinces in the Veneto Region, and the 2 in the Trentino-Alto Adige).
 They even show walking trails and lesser known bike paths.
 I also love paper maps and have a large collection of compact, easy to-carry, Zanetti 1:30,000 maps of various local areas.